 If you are unable to find the information that you need, please contact us.

-If your course is longer than six months, you will need a Tier 4 (General) visa.
-More information about student visas can be found on the GOV.UK website.
-You can also read our guide to making an application for a Tier 4 (General) visa (PDF).
+If your course is longer than 6 months, you will need a Student Visa.
+More information about student visas can be found on the GOV.UK website and in our Student Route Visa Guide (PDF).

-If you already hold a visa, please contact us to check if your current visa permits study.
+If you already hold a visa, please contact us to check if it permits study.

-Here you'll find details about the criteria and the process for applying for a Tier 4 visa.
+Here you'll find details about the criteria and the process for applying for a visa under the Student Route.

 A BRP is a plastic card that acts as the visa for the length of your course and is separate to your passport.